 The disadvantages: Regrettably, that longer wheelbase also reduces the bike’s maneuverability.
 As mentioned before, 29er chainstays need to be longer in order to fit a larger wheel on the frame.
 Longer chainstays result in not-so-ideal handling.
 Other shortcomings consist of a somewhat heavier wheel mass and slower acceleration from a complete stop.

 The disadvantages: At the moment, there is a limited selection of tires, wheels and forks to pick from.
-In addition, some industry insiders don’t see 650B as a big enough performance benefit over 29-inch wheels to justify their rise in popularity.
+In addition, some industry insiders don’t see 27.5-inch wheels as a big enough performance benefit over 29-inch wheels to justify their rise in popularity.